-Join Anne-Marie Concepción for an in-depth discussion in this video Setting up layers to streamline production, part of Designing Templates with InDesign.
+Join Anne-Marie Concepción for an in-depth discussion in this video Setting up layers to streamline production, part of InDesign: Designing Templates.

 - Another hallmark of smart InDesign templates is the existence of multiple layers to help the designer isolate individual items much more easily.
 For example, if we look at our final Globe Bank White Paper, this is an old issue, and we go to layers panel, you can see that there's multiple layers here.
 So I can easily click the eyeball next to the text layer, for example, to hide all the text and just work on the images or hide the image background layer and so on.